 And the survivors?
 They had no emotions, I procure one for them and I am not acknowledged in the least.
 They read, they start to feel, they dream terrible things and rejoice in it.
 I dish it up to them, live, throbbing.
 Is there applause?
 Of course not!
-They wish me bad luck, A common phenomenon among women.
-Haven't I seen it so many times?
-Then that intense affection, the idolatry with which she surrounded me, perhaps it was all an act.
+They wish me bad luck, she surrounded me, perhaps it was all an act.
 Imagine her asking me if I wanted her to die!
 What a joke!
 Did she consider me such a cretin that I would fall for her melodramatic phrases?